Check some guides of howto switch your provider!

 Sign 1: Your fee is percentage-based and above 8% of gross salary

-Sign 2: You're being charged for FX conversion
+Sign 2: You're being charged a markup on FX conversion

 Sign 3: Your support is ticket-only and SLAs are measured in days